EV_Iverson_Shop.jpeg

-Demand for these calls continued to grow.
-Following his retirement from the Navy after World War II, he was able to devote his full time and energy to making Iverson duck calls.
-Made by hand from non-absorbing hardwoods such as rosewood, ebony, cocobolo, briar and teak.
-These Iverson calls eventually became known in hunting shops and sporting good stores across the United States.
+Impressed with the calls design, his wife showed it to the staff of Abercrombie and Fitch's hunting equipment department.
+A request for calls to sell followed.
+His calls ultimately came to the attention of New York City's Museum of Modern Art, and their design and beauty won them a place in the museum's permanent collection.
+Demand for the calls continued to grow.
+Following his retirement from the Navy after the war, he was able to devote his full time and energy to making calls.
+Done by hand from treated, non-absorbing hardwoods such as rosewood, ebony, cocobolo, briar and teak; the calls were eventually handled by hunting equipment shops across the United States.
+(Genie Iverson Clymer, August 3,1985)

 In May of 1976, E.V. sold Iverson Duck Calls to Emery and Lucy Mitchell of Novato, California.